Occupation of Czechoslovakia (1938–1945): First Vienna Award

-In early November 1938, under the First Vienna Award, which was a result of the Munich agreement, Czechoslovakia — which had failed to reach a compromise with Hungary and Poland— had to cede after the arbitration of Germany and Italy awarded southern Slovakia and Carpathian Ruthenia to Hungary, while Poland invaded Zaolzie territory shortly after.
+In early November 1938, under the First Vienna Award, which was a result of the Munich agreement, Czechoslovakia—which had failed to reach a compromise with Hungary and Poland—had to cede after the arbitration of Germany and Italy awarded southern Slovakia and Carpathian Ruthenia to Hungary, while Poland invaded Trans-Olza territory shortly after.

 As a result, Bohemia, Moravia and Silesia lost about 38% of their combined area to Germany, with some 3.2 million German and 750,000 Czech inhabitants.
 Hungary, in turn, received 11882 km2 in southern Slovakia and southern Carpathian Ruthenia; according to a 1941 census, about 86.5% of the population in this territory was Hungarian.
 Meanwhile, Poland annexed the town of Český Těšín with the surrounding area (some 906 km2), some 250,000 inhabitants, Poles making up about 36% of population, and two minor border areas in northern Slovakia, more precisely in the regions Spiš and Orava.
 (226 km2, 4,280 inhabitants, only 0.3% Poles).

 Soon after Munich, 115,000 Czechs and 30,000 Germans fled to the remaining rump of Czechoslovakia.
 According to the Institute for Refugee Assistance, the actual count of refugees on 1 March 1939 stood at almost 150,000.

 On 4 December 1938, there were elections in Reichsgau Sudetenland, in which 97.32% of the adult population voted for the National Socialist Party.
 About 500,000 Sudeten Germans joined the National Socialist Party, which was 17.34% of the German population in Sudetenland (the average National Socialist Party participation in Nazi Germany was 7.85%).
 This means the Sudetenland was the most pro-Nazi region in Nazi Germany.
 Because of their knowledge of the Czech language, many Sudeten Germans were employed in the administration of the Protectorate of Bohemia and Moravia and in Nazi organizations such as the Gestapo.
 The most notable was Karl Hermann Frank, the SS and police general and Secretary of State in the Protectorate.